 If you fail to return within the agreed timeframe, you may be withdrawn from your course.

-For more information, please see section 8 of the Academic Regulations.
+For more information, please see section 8 of the Academic Regulations - undergraduate and postgraduate.

 Progression requirements

 In order to progress from one year of a course to another you must meet the progression requirements.